starkatt/Cocksmithing/cocksmithing.md

 Several small single-use chip brushes are required for applying the `XTC-3D` smoothing epoxy and the `Rebound 25` mold silicone.

 Some 220-grit sandpaper (or thereabout) is handy for cleaning up any irregularities in the 3D-printed primary model.
 Finer grits may also be useful for finish sanding between coats of `XTC-3D`.

+# Additional Contributors

+Enormous thanks to Tiberius for his feedback on this guide, in particular for the suggestion that I use more direct language regarding safety risks of NV10 cure inhibition.
+His shop is [Fantasy Grove](https://www.fantasygrove.com/).